DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 168 passengers

-Notes: This is also a twin-engine airliner, this time from a Russian manufacturer.
-The aircraft is in the process of being certified but nearly 300 orders have already been booked.
+Notes: This is another twin-engine airliner, this time from a Russian manufacturer.
+The aircraft is currently undergoing certification, but nearly 300 orders have already been booked.

 Price: 82 million euros